 - A Professional Plan is a contract between a student and the faculty.
-It may be written in the case where areas for improvement have been identified in either the classroom and/or clinical setting that could put a student at risk for not achieving Program expectations or requirements in the future. - A Progression Plan is an in-process contract between a student and the faculty when a student is currently not meeting expectations and requirements during the course of a semester.
+It may be written where improvements have been identified in the classroom and/or clinical setting that could put a student at risk for not achieving Program expectations or requirements in the future. - A Progression Plan is an in-process contract between a student and the faculty when a student is not meeting expectations and requirements during a semester.
 Any DPT student with a course grade of B- or below, or an F grade in a pass/fail course, at the point when 20% or more of a course has been graded, may be placed on a progression plan. - An Action Plan is a contract between a student and the faculty which may be used when a student has failed to meet Program expectations and requirements and is on Academic Probation.
-The action plan is designed to outline the specific tasks, requirements, and expectations that must be accomplished, including time frames, by the student in order to be removed from probation and reinstated to good standing within the Program.
+The action plan is designed to outline the tasks, requirements, and expectations that must be accomplished, including time frames, by the student to be removed from probation and reinstated to good standing within the Program.
 Action plans may require the student to perform tasks that are beyond general Program requirements, such as auditing courses, engaging in clinical observation, and/or meeting regularly with academic or clinical faculty, among others.
 A student on probation may not be able to proceed within the curriculum unless he/she successfully executes the specific requirements that have been outlined in the Action Plan.